The Commonwealth Fund

 The Fund has a relatively small staff, and judgment, integrity, and the ability to listen with sensitivity to others are traits that are particularly important in an organization of the Fund’s size, where teamwork is essential to effectiveness.
 The ability to work collegially with a variety of Fund staff and interest in and strong commitment to the Fund’s mission and grants programs are key qualifications.

-Please send a cover letter (including salary expectations) and resume with the subject line Grants and System Administrator – [Your Name] to: HR@cmwf.org
+Please send cover letter (including salary expectations) and resume with the subject line Matching Gifts and Grants Coordinator – [Your Name] to: HR@cmwf.org.

 About the Organization